ga-devfront/docs/basics/keeping-up-to-date/upgrade-module/upgrade-cli.md

 To upgrade your PrestaShop store to the latest version using the command line interface, follow the steps outlined below.
 Make sure to execute all commands from the root directory of your PrestaShop installation and replace `admin-dev` with the name of your back office directory.

-### Step 1: Uninstall and remove the old autoupgrade module
+### Step 1: Uninstall and remove the old Update assistant module

-1. Uninstall the old AutoUpgrade module:
+1. Uninstall the old Update assistant module:

 `php bin/console prestashop:module uninstall autoupgrade`